 - · Thomas West, 2nd Baron de la Warr – Mentioned in State Trials.
 Trivia: his son the 3rd Baron was a Colonial adventurer, namesake of the state of Delaware.

 - · Richard Fletcher, Dean of Peterborough – A vocal, unsympathetic presence as the (Protestant) chaplain at Mary’s beheading, he wrote an ‘account of the execution of Mary Queen of Scots and other particulars relating to her trial and execution’.
 He’s presumably in the crowd in the trial drawing, and he’d be #6 in the execution drawing, haranguing Mary until the very last moment.
 More trivia: he was the father of dramatist John Fletcher.

 These personal-history-documentation binges send me down the rabbit hole, there’s no help for it.
 When I ran across Beale’s list all I intended to do was untangle the knotted names, but the project ballooned once I realised what a cock-up the drawing was.
 You’ve just read the result.

 It’s been a while since my voices hummed in my ears.
 I was pleased to smelt a sonnet from this shipload of prosaic ore.
 I’d like to write about Mary someday, perhaps in Elizabeth I, Part 3.
 If you take a close look at The Winter’s Tale you can suss out a few analogies, but they’re subtle.
 They had to be.
 Even I wouldn’t have gotten away with writing overtly about the Queen of Scots back then, no matter how wickedly I’d have portrayed her.
 My detached head would have followed hers to the floor.
 These days I’m not so censored.
 Every year there’s another anniversary, and now I’ve got a Prologue for Act 1.

-One last thought: despite all my untangling, I cannot guarantee that my schematic is incontrovertibly correct.
-It has been a long time, and only Stratfordians are that certain of the conclusions they invent infer.
-I will aver that it’s better than Beale did at the time, and if it’s not perfect, it’s close.
+Final thought: despite my untangling, I can’t guarantee that my schematic is incontrovertibly correct.
+It has been a very long time, and only Stratfordians are certain beyond doubt of conclusions they invent infer.
+I can aver that it’s better than Beale’s, and if it’s not perfect, it’s close.